-No infrastructure may be placed within these buffered areas (Figure 6).
-However, road an powerline infrastructure may need to be routed through sensitive areas for practical reasons.
+No permanent infrastructure may be placed within these buffered areas (Figure 6).
+However, road and powerline infrastructure may need to be routed through sensitive areas for practical reasons.
 Existing road networks should be used as much as possible in these cases to limit the creation of additional roads which have known impacts on wildlife (Perumal et al. 2021).
-All substation and laydown alternatives avoid no-go areas (Figure 6) however some of the temporary blade laydown areas overlap with buffered turbines.
+All substation and other building infrastructure avoid no-go areas (Figure 6) however some of the temporary blade laydown areas overlap with buffered turbines.
 These areas must be rehabilitated after construction.